 What it will mean for Kāpiti

 Our water-related assets together have a value of $384.4 million (30 June 2022), which is 36 percent of Council’s total assets.

-Because of this investment, we are well-positioned for the future.
-A recently released Auditor-General’s report, Managing the supply of and demand for drinking water, shows that the Kāpiti Coast District Council is setting a good example in our future-focused approach to supplying drinking water.
+Because of this investment, we're well-positioned for the future.
+A recent Auditor-General’s report, Managing the supply of and demand for drinking water, shows we're setting a good example with our future-focused approach to supplying drinking water.

-Currently, local residents pay for three waters via their rates.
-Most properties in the Kāpiti District have water meters, and are charged for the water they use.
+Currently, local residents pay for three waters through their rates.
+Most properties in Kāpiti have water meters, and are charged for the water they use.
 Water rates help pay for water collection and treatment facilities, our water supply network (eg, fixing, upgrading and replacing pipes) and water conservation measures.

 Ratepayers will continue to pay for the delivery of these services under the new Water Services Entities model.
 At the moment we're unclear what this looks like, and we'll have very limited control of how much our residents will be charged for their water services.

 As further taxpayer funding has not been committed, it's likely that Kāpiti residents will subsidise future investment in other districts where there is an infrastructure deficit.